Stolen (2009 American film)

-Stolen is a 2009 American mystery film directed by Anders Anderson and starring Josh Lucas, Jon Hamm and Rhona Mitra.
+Stolen is a 2009 American mystery film directed by Anders Anderson, and starring Josh Lucas, Jon Hamm and Rhona Mitra.

 Plot

-The police officer Tom Adkins Sr. loses his son while briefly leaving him in a bar.
+The police officer Tom Adkins Sr. loses his son while briefly leaving him in a diner.
 Eight years later, he is still struggling with the loss when he and his wife, Barbara get a call that a child’s body has been discovered buried within a suitcase at a construction yard.
 They assume that their son has been found, but the police forensics unit determines the remains are 50 years old.
 Seeking redemption from his own son’s disappearance, Tom takes on trying to solve the death of this unidentified child.

-In 1958, Matthew Wakefield divorced his wife and leaves his elder sons with his sister Cora, and her husband Jonas.
-Cora won’t take care of Matthews son, John, because of his cognitive disabilities and so Matthew takes him with as he goes out to look for work.
+In 1958, Matthew Wakefield finds that his wife has committed suicide.
+Unemployed and with three young boys to raise, he leaves his elder sons with his sister Cora, and her husband Jonas.
+Cora's husband won’t take care of Matthew's youngest son, John, because of his cognitive disabilities and so Matthew takes him with him as he goes out to look for work.

 Matthew finds work at a construction site in a small town, where he finds friends among the fellow laborers, The Swede and Diploma.
 While out at the bar one night with his friends and son, Matthew meets Rose Montgomery, the wife of a local gas-station owner.
 Rose seduces Matthew and takes him out behind the bar while John disappears from the car where Matthew had left him sleeping.

 Back in the present, Tom is attempting to piece together the details about what happened 50 years ago, despite few surviving witnesses.
 Matthew's wife, Sally Ann Wakefield, tells Tom that Matthew could never get rid of his own guilt and that John's disappearance may have something to do with Roggiani, the only person who helped Matthew to look for his son.